fabriziocarcillo/scarff/README.md

 A Docker image containing the tools needed to run a streaming fraud detection demo can be found in: https://hub.docker.com/r/fabriziocarcillo/scarff/

-You can follow the tutorial here:
+You can follow the commands of the docker hub link or the video-tutorial:

 [![ScreenShot](http://img.youtube.com/vi/GaG9J5MvfD0/0.jpg)](https://www.youtube.com/embed/GaG9J5MvfD0")

-or just follow the commands of the docker hub link.

 The images contains:
   * Kafka, Spark and Cassandra;